jqueuniet/netbox-go/apiv4_2/docs/ProviderAccountRequest.md

 ### NewProviderAccountRequest

-`func NewProviderAccountRequest(provider BriefProviderRequest, account string, ) *ProviderAccountRequest`
+`func NewProviderAccountRequest(provider BriefCircuitRequestProvider, account string, ) *ProviderAccountRequest`

 NewProviderAccountRequest instantiates a new ProviderAccountRequest object This constructor will assign default values to properties that have it defined,